phsilvarepo/YOLOv8/README.md

 ## yolov8_ros

-This ROS package enables real-time inference using a trained YOLOv8 model.
-The node susbribes to the sensor_msgs/Image in the **/rgb** topic.
-And outputs the follwoing topics:
+This ROS package enables real-time inference using a custom YOLOv8 model.
+The node subscribes to the sensor_msgs/Image in the **/rgb** topic.
+And outputs the following topics:

 - **/ultralytics/detection/image** -- (sensor_msg/Image) An image of the the detected bounding boxes, classes and confidence score
 - **/ultralytics/detection/classe** -- (String) Message with the detected classes